We’re very excited for Russia 2018 and the betting markets have already been formed.

 Here at BettingTop10, we’ll bring you the best guide to the tournament and keep you up to date of any significant changes in the betting.

-They’ll be hoping for revenge this time around and are positioned second in the betting.
-Observers of the South America Qualifiers are noting down some terrific recent performances from the Selecao, who surely have to be amongst the top World Cup predictions with talented players such as Phillipe Coutinho and Neymar on their books.
+Observers of the South America Qualifiers are noting down some terrific recent performances from the Selecao, who surely has to be amongst the top World Cup predictions with talented players such as Phillipe Coutinho and Neymar on their books.

-It’s never a surprise to see Spain prominent in the betting, although it’s all change under new coach Julen Lopetegui and there are still a few questions about their defence.
+It’s never a surprise to see Spain prominent in the betting, although it’s all change under new coach Spain’s manager and there are still a few questions about their defence.
 They will be led by the majestic David Silva.
 They are always likely to play terrific football but occasionally lack penetration in the final third.

 Favouritism is likely to change once the groups and fixtures are announced.
-This will happen once all 32 sides are decided.
+This will happen on the 1st of December when the 32 final teams are added to their groups.
 The betting will be determined by each side’s potential route to the final.
-Brazil will be hoping they won’t come across the favourites Germany until at least the final.

-It’s still quite early to be making any World Cup predictions and there are plenty more markets to come following the results of the remainder of the qualifiers.
+It’s still quite early to be making any World Cup predictions and there are plenty more markets to come following the Group Draw.
 We’ll bring you updated news and views from all of the key teams featuring in the World Cup 2018 as well as the latest betting offers, free bets and market movements.